pchiorean/Indentz/docs/README.md

 ### **TextAutosize**

 Fits the frame to the text and sets it to auto-size.
-You can control where the auto-sizing reference point will be by setting **Paragraph Alignment** for the horizontal axis, and **Text Frame Options > Vertical Justification** for the vertical axis:
+You control the auto-sizing reference point by setting **Paragraph Alignment** for the horizontal axis, and **Text Frame Options > Vertical Justification** for the vertical axis:

 | | ![¶ Align left](img/paragraphalign-L.png) | ![¶ Align center](img/paragraphalign-C.png) | ![¶ Align right](img/paragraphalign-R.png)
 :---: | :---: | :---: | :---: